 I am a sufferer of the neurological illness CFS/ME, which in my case has been progressive since I got sick on the 28th of August 2000.
 I first heard of LDN in 2004, but it took until early 2007 before I was able to obtain a prescription, thanks to the brilliant professor I have as a doctor.
 I have been using LDN since March 2007.
 I could already notice benefits the very next day after I started taking it.
 My fatigue and muscle weakness are a lot better, I don't "crash" nearly as easily as I used to and the crashes are significantly milder (I used to get bedbound from very mild effort, like stirring a soup!).
 My cognitive problems have improved though not as much as my fatigue.
 My chronic fever and chronic urticaria, both among my most bothersome symptoms are 90-95% gone.
 My asthma is also a lot better.
 Most importantly, LDN seems to have stabilized my condition.
 I believe I would be in wheelchair, probably even nursing home, now if it wasn't for LDN.
 While I'm far from a cure my quality of life is very much improved.

-My book reviews and other articles about LDN
+My articles about LDN